-We're attending FAMP's Winter Mortgage Conference in Miami, FL on January 15.
+We're attending OCN's Texas Mortgage Round-up in Austin, TX on February 17.
 Learn More

 The Fed Just Cut Rates: What It Means for Non-QM & DSCR Lending — And How Brokers Can Win More Business